bjoernszero/ansible-exchange-dc/README.md

 Exchange Server 2019 ISO

 - Download the Iso Image from Microsoft and copy to ./iso/
-- Adjust the filename of the ISO image in ./exchg/Vagrantfile
+- Adjust the path to the downloaded the ISO image in ./ansible/vars/vars.yml

-## 2. Bring up a windows domain controller
+## 2. Create the domain controller

 ```
 cd vagrant/domain
 vagrant up
 ```

-## 3. Bring up an exchange 2019 server
+## 3. Create the exchange server

 ```
 cd ../exchange
 vagrant up
 ```

-## 4. Bring up an Office Client
+## 4. Create an Office365 machine

 ```
 cd ../client